Savitribai Phule: Career

-After moving out of Jyotirao's father's home, the Phule's moved in with the family of one of Jyotirao's friends, Usman Sheikh.
-It was there that Savitribai met a soon to be close friend and colleague named Fatima Begum Sheikh.
-According to Nasreen Sayyed, a leading scholar on Sheikh, "Fatima Sheikh knew how to read and write already, her brother Usman who was a friend of Jyotiba, had encouraged Fatima to take up the teacher training course.
+After moving out of Jyotirao's father's home, the Phules moved in with the family of one of Jyotirao's friends, Usman Sheikh.
+It was there that Savitribai met a soon-to-be close friend and colleague named Fatima Begum Sheikh.
+According to Nasreen Sayyed, a leading scholar on Sheikh, "Fatima Sheikh knew how to read and write already, so her brother Usman who was a friend of Jyotiba, had encouraged Fatima to take up the teacher training course.
 She went along with Savitribai to the Normal School and they both graduated together.
 She was the first Muslim woman teacher of India".
 Fatima and Savitribai opened a school in Sheikh's home in 1849.

-In the 1850s, Savitribai and Jyotirao Phule established two educational trusts.
-They were entitled: the Native Male School, Pune and the Society for Promoting the Education of Mahars, Mangs, and Etceteras.
-These two trusts ended up encompassing many schools which were led by Savitribai Phule and later, Fatima Sheikh.
+In the 1850s, Savitribai and Jyotirao Phule were instrumental in establishing two educational trusts.
+They were entitled to the Native Male School, Pune, and the Society for Promoting the Education of Mahar, Mangs, etc. These two trusts ended up encompassing many schools which were led by Savitribai Phule and later, Fatima Sheikh.